-Generally, improvements that increase the functional space of a home are good profit centers.
-For example, one homeowner had a storage area that was accessed from the outside and bordered the laundry room.
+Generally, improvements that increase the functional space of the home are good profit centers.
+For example, one homeowner had a storage area accessed from the outside and bordered the laundry room.
 The homeowner knocked out the laundry room wall to the storage area, eliminated the outside door to the storage area, and added over 100 more square feet in storage and useable space, which is now accessed from the inside, not the outside.

 The repair, which cost only about $2,000, increased the home value an estimated five times the cost to perform.

 Converting an attic into a bedroom suite can instantly make your four-bedroom home a five-bedroom home and a much greater value.
 Waterproofing and improving a basement for additional storage (a job that costs about $5,000) can recoup well over its cost once the house goes on the market.